nagataaaas/Japanera/README.md

 - `%-a`: First letter of alphabet era name
 - `%-o`: Two digit year of corresponding era
 - `%-O`: Two digit year of corresponding era.
 But return "元" for the first year
+-　`%-ko`: Two digit year of corresponding era in Kanji
+- `%-kO`: Two digit year of corresponding era in Kanji.
+But return "元" for the first year
+- `%-km`: Month of date in Kanji
+- `%-kd`: Day of date in Kanji
 - and `datetime.datetime.strftime`'s format